jonathanljc/Embedded-Systems-Programming-RoboticCar/README.md

 - `encoder/` folder contains the files for the Encoder component (Buddy 5)

 We are utilising file headers and making our components into libraries for the main .c files in `main/`.
+When building, only would need to build the remote, car, dashboard executable and place the .uf2 into the respective Pico Ws.

 ## Variables